hazymorning/origami/README.md

 ### 3. Font

 This dashboard uses the font [Montserrat](https://fonts.google.com/specimen/Montserrat).
+It just always looks good.
 It's best to host the font locally on your Home Assistant instance, so it loads instantly and doesn't depend on external servers.

 <details>
 <summary><b>How to host the font locally</b></summary>